Dorset Joint Railway

 Although most of the Stevens 'flap' signals on the S&DJR were replaced by other types in later years, a number did survive into BR days; for example in September 1952 there was at least one still in use at Edington Junction and two at Bridgwater North.
 There were also at least three still in use at Highbridge as late as 1965 and it is possible that all of those survived until the line closed to passenger traffic in March 1966.
 The image here shows one example from Highbridge which is now at the Somerset & Dorset Railway Trust Museum at Washford; this signal is unusual in that it has two weight levers and 'slotting' gear, as it was controlled by both Highbridge East 'C' signal-box (the ex-S&DJR 'Highbridge Loco' box) and Highbridge Crossing signal-box (the ex-GWR 'Highbridge West' box).
 There may perhaps have been other 'flap' signals which survived beyond 1947, but were then replaced by a different pattern prior to 1966, but have escaped the photographic record.
 Any further information on such 'survivors' would be welcomed.

 In due course the S&DJR started to use the 'miniature semaphore arm' type of ground signal for any new or replacement work, but is unclear what equipment was used initially or when it was introduced.
 There are references in S&DJR Signal Instructions to the use of a 'ground disc of the new pattern' at Templecombe No 3 Junction in 1907 and a 'new semaphore ground signal' at Midsomer Norton in 1910, but no photographic evidence is known for those items.
 [Note: the term 'disc' appears to have been used to describe ground signals regardless of their physical appearance.]
-There is photographic evidence from elsewhere that the L&SWR had some examples of ground signals with miniature arms fitted onto the pillar of Stevens signals instead of the flap, but it is not known if any of these were used on the S&DJR.
+There is photographic evidence from elsewhere that the L&SWR had some examples of ground signals with miniature arms fitted onto the pillar of Stevens signals instead of the flap, but it is not known if any of those were used on the S&DJR.

 It is clear that by early SR days the S&DJR were using 'miniature semaphore' ground signals of the Westinghouse pattern.
 While some of these had red arms (as illustrated here - click picture for larger image), there were also a few examples with yellow arms (PRSS Plate 87) installed specifically in locations where 'yellow ground signals' were required.
 The earliest known use of a yellow arm version on the S&DJR was at Masbury in 1928 in conjunction with a new siding.
-There were at least two, possibly three, with red arms at West Pennard in BR days, with circumstantial evidence that at least one of those was installed in 1929 as part of the same layout alterations which also saw the provision of two yellow arms.
+There were at least two, possibly three, with red arms at West Pennard in BR days, with circumstantial evidence that at least one (possibly two) of those was installed in 1929 as part of the same layout alterations which also saw the provision of two yellow arms.
 At least one 'miniature semaphore' with a red arm survived at Evercreech Junction until the line closed in 1966, an example that was 'elevated' a couple of feet above ground level on a short post.

 From later SR days onwards many ground signals were replaced by the standard SR Westinghouse 'half-disc' pattern (PRSS Fig 20), which in effect was the same signal as the 'miniature semaphore' type but with a disc faceplate instead of a rectangular arm.
 By the time that the S&DJR closed to all passenger traffic in 1966, most - though by no means all - of its ground signals had been replaced by the 'half-disc' type.
 However in BR days two of the ground signals at Midsomer Norton were replaced (at different dates) by examples of the BR(WR) pattern 'full disc' ground signal, and a further example was fitted onto an existing bracket signal at Highbridge during layout alterations in 1965.
 It is possible that there may have been other BR(WR) installations which have escaped the photographic record.